hozgolu12/SocialCross/README.md

 - **User Authentication**: JWT-based authentication with registration and login
 - **OAuth Integration**: Connect Twitter, Facebook, and Instagram accounts
-- **AI Content Adaptation**: OpenAI GPT-4 powered content optimization for each platform
+- **AI**: OpenAI GPT-4 powered content creation for each platform
+- **Content Adaptation**: Adaptor for content optimization and adaptation for each platform
 - **Multi-Platform Publishing**: Automated posting to Twitter, Facebook, and Instagram
 - **Image Upload**: Cloudinary integration for image handling
 - **Post Scheduling**: Redis + BullMQ for scheduling posts